Rewilding female saints – project

 Digging in the stones, trees, mud, wetlands and folklore surrounding the Belgian Black Madonna (de Zwarte Madam)

 (Originally I planned this as an academic article, but I decided to rewrite it into a blog and share it publicly on this website; I refer to previous work by other researchers.
-I also used Dall-E to create some images to balance the more academic text and to remythologize the musing even more.)
-In the heart of our increasingly mechanized world lies a pulsating core of green consciousness, a holistic worldview that threads through the tapestry of time, intertwining ancient wisdom with the urgent calls of the present.
-It is a call to rediscover our intricate relationships with each other…
+I am exploring AI nowadays; I used Dall-E to create some images and I used ChatGPT for language improvement, but I feel not that good about it… however, is digging and becoming dirty … not also about exploring toxic soils that you want to study?)
+In the heart of our increasingly mechanized world lies a pulsating core of green consciousness, a holistic worldview that threads through the tapestry…

 A Flemish ghost in the throat: Imagining who Cathelyne van den Bulcke was